npm/npm/doc/misc/semver.md

 The purpose for this behavior is twofold.
-First, prerelease versions frequently are updated very quickly, and contain many breaking changes that are (by the author's design) not yet fit for public consumption.
+First, prerelease versions frequently are updated very quickly, and contain many breaking changes that are (by the author’s design) not yet fit for public consumption.
 Therefore, by default, they are excluded from range matching semantics.